-PLANNING PRIORITY ACTI ons TIMEFRAME RESPONSIBLE MEASURES Planning Priority 6 Ensure infrastructure is aligned to accommodate planned growth and community needs 6.1 Council will undertake a Community and Open Space Needs Study which will identify key demographic and spatial challenges that have implications for infrastructure planning including the delivery community facilities and the provision of accessible open space and recreation facilities.
-Short term Fairfield City Council Project is completed through IN621- 5 - Community and Open Space Needs Study (Accelerated LEP Review Program).
+PLANNING PRIORITY ACTI ONS TIMEFRAME RESPONSIBLE MEASURES Planning Priority 6 Ensure infrastructure is aligned to accommodate planned growth and community needs 6.1 Council will undertake a Community and Open Space Needs Study which will identify key demographic and spatial challenges that have implications for infrastructure planning, including the delivery of community facilities and the provision of accessible open space and recreation facilities.
+Short term Fairfield City Council Project is completed through IN621-5 - Community and Open Space Needs Study (Accelerated LEP Review Program).
 6.2 Council will prepare an Open Space Strategy which will address the open space and recreation needs identified in the Community and Open Space Needs Study.
-Short term Fairfield City Council Project is completed through IN621- 7 - Open Space Study / Strategy (Accelerated LEP Review Program).
+Short term Fairfield City Project is completed through IN621- 7 - Open Space Study / Strategy (Accelerated LEP Review Program).
 6.3 Council will implement the recommendations of the Open Space Strategy.
-Medium term Fairfield City Council Projects are completed through Council's Delivery Program and Operational Plan.
+Medium term Fairfield City Projects are completed through Council's Delivery Program and Operational Plan.
 6.4 Council will identify priorities for new or enhanced open space, giving consideration to quality, quantity and access to open space and work undertaken by the Office of Sport on District Sport Facility Plans.
-Short term Fairfield City Council Project is completed through IN621- 7 - Open Space Study / Strategy (Accelerated LEP Review Program).
+Short term Fairfield City Project is completed through IN621- 7 - Open Space Study / Strategy (Accelerated LEP Review Program).
 6.5 Council will prepare a community services and asset management strategy to provide for future community needs identified in the Community and Open Space Needs Study.
-Medium term Fairfield City Council Project is completed through the Asset Management - Strategy Major Program in Council's Delivery program and Operational Plan
+Medium term Fairfield City Project is completed through the Asset Management - Strategy Major Program in Council's Delivery program and Operational Plan

-PLANNING PRIORITY ACTI ons TIMEFRAME RESPONSIBLE MEASURES 6.6 Council will undertake a Transport Study to identify the existing and future traffic and transport infrastructure needs.
-Short term Fairfield City Council Roads and Maritime Services/ Transport for NSW Transport for NSW Project is completed through IN621- 8 - Transport Study / Strategy (Accelerated LEP Review Program).
-6.7 Council will update the LEP, DCP and development contributions plans to reflect the outcomes and recommendations of the Transport Study.
-Short to medium term Fairfield City Council Project is completed through IN621-13 - Prepare Planning Proposal, IN621-15 - Development Contribution Plan Review, IN1621 - Fairfield LEP Review (Accelerated LEP Review Program).
-6.8 Council will update its development contributions plans to incorporate the findings and recommendations of the Community and Open Space Needs Study, Open Space Strategy and Transport Study.
-Short to medium term Fairfield City Council Project is completed through IN621- 15 - Development Contribution Plan Review (Accelerated LEP Review Program).
-6.9 Council will develop as part of the structure and precinct planning for the Horsley Park - Mount Vernon Urban Investigation Area (UIA) a planning framework to manage future infrastructure needs.
-Short to medium term Fairfield City Council Greater Sydney Commission Department of Planning, Industry and Environment Relevant Federal and State Government Agencies Number of meetings participated in as part of State Government working groups.
+DI ANNING ACTI ONS TIMEFRAME RESPONSIBLE MEASURES PLANNING PRIORITY ACTI TIMEFRAME RESPONSIBLE MEASURES 6.6 Council will undertake a Transport Strategy to identify the existing and future traffic and transport infrastructure needs.
+Project is completed through the Asset Management -Strategy Major Program in Council's Delivery program and Operational Plan.
+Fairfield City Council Roads and Maritime Services/ Transport for NSW Transport for NSW Project is completed through IN621- 8 - Transport Study / Strategy (Accelerated LEP Review Program).
+6.7 Council will update the LEP, DCP and development contributions plans to reflect the outcomes and recommendations of the Transport Strategy.
+Short to medium term Fairfield City Project is completed through IN621-13 - Prepare Planning Proposal, IN621-15 - Development Contribution Plan Review, IN1621 - Fairfield LEP Review (Accelerated LEP Review Program).
+6.8 Council will update its development contributions plans to incorporate the findings and recommendations of the Community and Open Space Needs Study, Open Space Strategy and Transport Strategy.
+Short to medium term Fairfield City Project is completed through IN621- 15 - Development Contribution Plan Review (Accelerated LEP Review Program).
+6.9 Council will develop, as part of the structure and precinct planning for the Horsley Park and Mount Vernon Urban Urban Investigation Area (UIA), a planning framework to manage future infrastructure needs for the UIA.
+Project is completed through IN621- 15 - Development Contribution Plan Review (Accelerated LEP Review Program).
+Fairfield City Council Greater Sydney Commission Department of Planning, Industry and Environment Relevant Federal and State Government Agencies Number of meetings participated in as part of State Government working groups.
 Note: This action will be delivered through the Strategic Land Use Planning Service Statement as identified in Council's Delivery Program and Operational Plan.